 - 1. Gage location;

-- 2. Gage watershed drainage area;
+- Gage watershed drainage area;

 - 3. Period of data record at the gage; and,

 - 4. Daily flow time series data for the period of record for the gage.

-B.1.2 Obtain Information on Authorized Senior Diverters in the Watershed

-To determine the scope of information gathering, it is necessary to identify the flow path from the proposed point of diversion to the Pacific Ocean.
+B.1.2 Obtain Information on Authorized Senior Diverters in the Watershed path from the proposed point of diversion to the Pacific Ocean.
 If the State Water Board determines a project would have a de minimus impact on flows in a flow-regulated mainstem river, then the water flow path may terminate at the flow-regulated mainstem river.
 The geographic extent of the analysis includes the watershed upstream of the most downstream POD associated with the senior water right that is located the farthest downstream on the identified flow path.
-The applicant shall identify all senior water rights within the affected watershed that authorize diversion during the diversion season proposed in the application.
-The applicant shall identify senior water rights using the State Water Board Division of Water Rights files and records.
-The following information is required for each POD associated with each senior water right:
+The applicant shall identify all senior diverterswater rights within the affected watershed that overlap withauthorize diversion during the diversion season proposed in the application.
+The applicant shall identify senior diverterswater rights using the State Water Board Division of Water Rights files and records.
+The following information is required for each POD associated with each senior diverter water right:

-- 1. Location; - Direct diversion rate, unless a maximum rate of diversion is imposed as a term on the permit or license, in which case the maximum rate of diversion should be used; - 3.
-Storage volume and position relative to the stream (onstream or offstream) - 4.
-Maximum annual use limitation when it is less than the face value of the permit or license: - 5.
-Minimum bypass flow, if imposed as a term on the permit or license.
+- 1. Location; - Direct diversion rate, unless a maximum rate of diversion is imposed as a term on the permit or license, in which case the maximum rate of diversion should be used: - 3.
+Storage volume and position relative to the stream (onstream or offstream); - 4.
+Maximum annual use limitation when it is less than the face value of the permit or license; - Minimum bypass flow, if imposed as a term on the permit or license.
 The minimum bypass term is not needed for the Water Supply Report, but will be needed for the cumulative diversion analysis; - 6.
 Diversion season; and